 While cortisol is essential for our bodies to function properly, there are downsides when the body produces chronically high levels.

 Negative effects include “tissue breakdown, reduced protein synthesis and conversion of protein to glucose,” which may lead to a decrease in musculature and an increase in abdominal fat.
-Basically, if you’re producing too much cortisol, you could lose muscle strength and gain weight in the midsection.
+If you’re producing too much cortisol, you could lose muscle strength and gain weight in the midsection.